AkCodes23/AkCodes23/README.md

   <strong>Robotics Intern at ARTPARK IISC Bangalore:</strong> Worked in the field of perception for quadruped robotic automation.<br>

   <strong>Undergraduate Research Assistant, MIT Manipal:</strong> Working in the field of machine learning under the Department of Computer Science and Engineering.

+  <strong>Open Source Contributor, GSSoC'24:</strong> Open Source Contributions in the Field of AI
 </p>

 ---